 Lectures: BoilerCast recordings of the lectures will be available as a vodcast.
-From the BoilerCast page in iTunes follow the link for Health and Human Sciences, scroll down to Psychological Sciences, and then follow the link for PSY 200 - Francis.
-Look for the Fall 2015 tab.
-The lectures are in reverse order.
-It sometimes takes a few days for the Vodcast to be uploaded.
+As they become available, the “vodcast” links in the schedule below will become links to the recordings.
+It sometimes takes a few days for the vodcast to be uploaded.
 Do not be tricked into believing that you can get the full benefit of the lecture from the BoilerCast recordings.
 Moreover, the system does not always properly capture the lecture, and sometimes the audio is quite poor.
-Your best option is to attend the lecture itself and use the Vodcast as a way to refresh selected topics.
+Your best option is to attend the lecture itself and use the vodcast as a way to refresh selected topics.

 Class home page: The home page for this course is http://www.psych.purdue.edu/~gfrancis/Classes/PSY200/index.html From this page you can download lecture notes, view the class schedule, view current grades, and connect to the various homework laboratory assignments.
 This course does not use Blackboard.